Field equation of thermodynamic gravity and galactic rotational curves: Analyses of rotational velocity curves

-with $v_{SD}$ describing the contribution of the stellar disk (and bulge, if given separately) and $v_{HI}$ describing the contribution of the neutral hydrogen.
-The acceleration parameter, $a_0$, is fitted to the observational data using eq. \ref{MOND-v}.
+} describing the contribution of the stellar disk and the neutral hydrogen.
+Both the DM and MOND EFE methods fit the distance to the galaxy and its inclination, which can be summarised as

+with $v_{\mathrm{obs}}$ denoting the observed rotational velocity of the galaxy and $v_{\mathrm{obs, fit}}$ its fit-adjusted value.
+In our method, this gives diminishing return, thus for the better quality of the algorithmic fit, we omit these parameters, but note that their uncertainties are important to consider when evaluating galactic RC fits.